sujyoth/cashflo-api/README.md

 # Stateless Microservice for Cashflo

-A stateless microservice in Node, with two major functionalities:
+A stateless microservice in Node.js for:

- * Authentication
+ * User Authentication
  * Image Thumbnail Generation